No. 2 Gators Gymnastics Set to Open 2024 Season - ESPN 98.1 FM - 850 AM WRUF

-The preseason No. 2-ranked Florida gymnastics team is set to open its season Jan.
-12 in the Exactech Arena.
-The Gators will be hosting a quad against Fisk, George Washington and Talladega College.
-Doors will open at 5:30 p.m., and the meet will start at 6:45.
+The preseason No. 2-ranked Florida gymnastics team is set to open its season Friday in the Exactech Arena.
+The Gators will host a quad against Fisk, George Washington and Talladega College.
+Doors open at 5:30 p.m., and the meet will start at 6:45.

 2⃣0⃣2⃣4⃣ #Gators team pic! 📸